kintone-labs/kintoneUtility/guides/rest_doc.md

 ```

 ## <a name="upsertRecords"> kintoneUtility.rest.upsertRecords(param)
-* Insert or update under 1500 records to kintone app.
+* insert or update up to 1500 records to kintone app.
 * If the records are over 1500, It is thrown Error.
 * Insert the records if the updateKey doesn't exists.
 * Update the records if the updateKey exists.